kh9sd/Fundies2TemplateGenerator/README.md

 I'm talking about.

 ## Running the program
-Right click the `Main.py` and click `Edit with IDLE`.
+Right-click the `Main.py` and click `Edit with IDLE`.
 You can run it on the Terminal, but I find copy-pasting to be easier this way.
 At the top then click `Run` -> `Run module`.

 The program will now ask for a path to the Java file you want a template for.
-On Windows, you should navigate to your Java file in the folder, shift right-click it, and hit "Copy as path".
+On Windows, you should navigate to your Java file in its folder, shift right-click it, and hit "Copy as path".
 Now paste this in the Python program, it should look something like `"C:\Users\ SOME BLAH BLAH BLAH... .java"`.
 Before you hit enter, remove the quote marks around the path, so now you should have something like `C:\Users\... .java` entered.
 Now hit enter and let it run.